wetransform-os/book-ui/README.md

 ## Initial setup

-- Node.js version 8.x or 10.x is required
+- Node.js version 10.x or higher is required
 - npm must be installed.

 ```